 If you dispute a transaction that has been processed on your card you should contact the merchant first as this may lead to the quickest resolution.
 If the dispute cannot be resolved with the merchant or you dispute any other account transaction you should contact us without undue delay and in any event within 13 months of becoming aware of any unauthorised or incorrectly executed payment transaction.

-Where you have informed us that an executed payment was not authorised by you in accordance with these Terms & Conditions, and you have taken all reasonable steps to keep personalised security information safe, keep your card secure, not disclosed your PIN or security information to anyone else and not acted fraudulently, we will:
+Where you have informed us that an executed payment was not authorised by you in accordance with these Terms and Conditions, and you have taken all reasonable steps to keep personalised security information safe, keep your card secure, not disclosed your PIN or security information to anyone else and not acted fraudulently, we will:

 (a) refund the amount of the unauthorised payment to you; and

 (b) restore the debited payment account to the state it would have been in had the unauthorised payment not taken place.

 Beyond this, we will have no further liability to you.
 Where payee details provided by you are incorrect, we are not liable for non-execution or defective execution of the payment transaction, but we will make reasonable efforts to recover the funds involved in the payment transaction and notify you of the outcome.

 You may be entitled to claim a refund in relation to transactions where:

 - the transaction was not authorised under these Terms and Conditions;

 - we are responsible for a transaction which we fail to execute or incorrectly execute.
 In these circumstances, we will refund to you the amount of the non-executed or defective payment transaction and restore the debited payment account to the state in which it would have been had the defective payment transaction not taken place.
 We will also refund to you: (a) any direct charges for which you are responsible; and (b) any interest which you must pay, as a consequence of the non-execution or defective execution of the payment transaction; or